 - Strengthen the long-term vibrancy of Virginia regions through applied research, policy analysis, and engagement projects.

-The program, piloted over 2018-2019, will focus on four key regions: Southwest Virginia, Hampton Roads, Northern Virginia, and Southside Virginia.
+The Vibrant Virginia program, piloted over 2018-2019, focused on four key regions: Southwest Virginia, Hampton Roads, Northern Virginia, and Southside Virginia.
 Initial targeted issue areas may include, but are not limited to, the following:

 - Education & Workforce Development

 - Opioid & Health Research

 - Advanced Manufacturing